 - Monitor (or avoid) sourced traffic: It’s found to be three times more likely to contain bots.
 Brian O’Kelley, advises publishers to think carefully before answering this: “Are you willing to stake your business on this traffic source (since if it’s sending fraudulent traffic, we [demand sources] will terminate you)?”

-- Focus on direct sales: Fewer touchpoints between buyer and seller significantly reduces the chance of someone else stealing your revenue.
+- Focus on direct sales: Fewer touchpoints between media buyer and seller significantly reduces the chance of someone else stealing your revenue.

 Buyers want to pay for human audiences, not bot generated traffic.
 They want to pay for impressions that have a chance to be seen (i.e., viewable).
 They want to prevent their ads from appearing next to content which will harm their brand image (brand-safety).
 They want standard metrics and unified data across platforms to draw actionable insights from.

-Remember that as the longer ad fraud stays under spotlight, the higher will be the value of clean inventory.
+The longer ad fraud stays under spotlight, the higher will be the value of clean inventory.